Beyond MH17, a century of air crash probes and new pressures

 "Everyone agrees that training is the number one issue today," BEA Director Remi Jouty told Reuters.

-European planemaker Airbus says that each new generation of computers halves the accident rate.
+European planemaker Airbus (AIR.PA) says that each new generation of computers halves the accident rate.

 But the complexity of modern aircraft systems can tax even the resources of investigators when things go wrong.